nikitasheremet/stretchBarChart/README.md

 - **xAxisLabel**: sets lables for bars.
 Provided as text within an array - No Default
 - **legend**: Only used if stacked Bar Chart.
 Provided as text within array.
 One value per set of numbers. eg: Stacked Bar Chart: data: '[[2,3,4],[4,5,6]]': ["toronto", "vancouver"] - default: creates legend numbering each stack in ascending order. eg: Stacked Bar Chart: data: '[[2,3,4],[4,5,6]]': data-1, data-2

+See full example on [github pages](https://nikitasheremet.github.io/stretchBarChart/)

+Screenshot for html code for above webpage:

 ##Issues/Bugs

 If an incorrect number of colors is provided under **barColor**, function will not run